 Using EQMOD also allows you to have full control over the mount’s positioning, and plate solving directly updates the mount’s positioning model without having to do any star alignment.

-The mount is controllable with any standard image capture programs, for example, SGP, NINA, APT and other similar programs which you can use to plate solve (align your mount via images of stars), slew to various targets and perform meridian flips automatically.
+The mount is controllable with any standard image capture program, for example, SGP, NINA, APT, and other similar programs, which you can use to plate solve (align your mount via images of stars), slew to various targets, and perform meridian flips automatically.

-The mount is also a very reliable performer.
-So far there are almost no complaints or concerns regarding the reliability of the EQ6-R unlike mounts such as the CGEM.
-The implications of this are that you can leave the mount going overnight without having to worry about it crashing into the tripod or something unpredictable occurring, which is essential if you want to sleep while you are imaging.
+The EQ6Ri Pro mount is a very reliable performer for deep-sky astrophotography.
+So far, there are almost no complaints or concerns regarding the reliability of the EQ6-R’s motors in terms of either tracking/guiding accuracy or failures, unlike with cheap servo-driven mounts such as the CGEM or Advanced VX.
+This means that you can leave the mount running all night without worrying about it hitting the tripod or doing something else unexpected.
+This is important if you want to sleep or go somewhere else while you are imaging.
 The mount guides excellently for its price, thanks to its belt drives.
-You can expect around 0.8 arcseconds RMS out of the box if you configure the mount correctly and ensure your mount is calibrated within your guiding software, but this can vary from model to model.
+You can expect around 0.8 arcseconds RMS guiding out of the box if you set up the mount correctly and make sure your mount is calibrated in your guiding software, but this can vary from model to model.

 Controlling the EQ6Ri for imaging will require you to use a PC to plate solve (avoiding the need for star alignment), slew, and guide the mount either directly through the main PC connection or with the ST4 port in the mount (the former is preferable).

 Should I buy a Used Sky-Watcher EQ6Ri Pro/EQ6R Pro?